Carina-P/Love-Pilates/README.md

 1. Navigating from menu in header:
     1. Check that clicking on logo leads to homepage
-    2. Check that clicking on Home goes to homepage
+    2. Check that clicking on To top goes to top of page
     3. Check that clicking on Sign Up leads to Sign up-form
     4. Check that clicking on Classes leads to the section about classes
-    5. Check that the choices in About us drop down leads to page informing that it is not implemented
+    5. Check that when you click on each choice in drop down-list of About Us you are linked to respectively:
+        - What is Pilates-section
+        - The Studio-section
+        - Our classes- section
+        - Quotes-selection
 2. Links in Callout
     1. At beginning of page callout-section over painted picture
-    1. Check that Sign Up-button leads to Sign Up-section
+    2. Check that Sign Up-button leads to Sign Up-section
-    2. Check that Join class-button show a popover when clicked.
-And that popover disappears when clicking anywhere.
+    3. Check that Join class-button show a modal where you can choose date to join class.

 3. Carousel
     1. Go to Quotes-part